 Thornton Arts, Sciences and Humanities Council

 The TASHCO Board of Directors is appointed by the Thornton City Council.
-Council may appoint up to 13 members to serve on the TASCHO Board for four year terms.
-The Arts and Culture Division staff serve as a liaisons to the TASHCO Board of Directors.
+Council may appoint up to 13 members to serve on the TASCHO Board for four-year terms.
+The Arts and Culture Division staff serve as a liaison to the TASHCO Board of Directors.

 Current Board Members

 Heather Kopas (Chairperson)